The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 In addition to the credit hour and coursework requirements specified above, the following policies apply:

-- A minimum of 24 hours of coursework exclusive of dissertation research hours must be at the 600 level.
-The remainder of hours of approved graduate course credit must be at the 500 or 600 level.
-A maximum of six hours of 400- or 400/500-level credit may be transferred if completed as part of a master's degree program.
+- A minimum of 24 hours of coursework must be at the 600 level (exclusive of dissertation research hours).
+The remainder of hours of approved graduate coursework hours must be at the 500 or 600 level.
+A maximum of six hours of 400- or 400/500-level credit may be transferred and counted toward the PhD degree in C&IS if they are completed as part of a master's degree program.

 Advertising and Public Relations Concentration